hms-dbmi/chromoscope/docs/private_data.md

 }
 ```

-Optionally, put this datahub file (say, `first-config.json`) under the folder hosted by your [http-server](https://www.npmjs.com/package/http-server).
-You should be able to open the datahub file on the browser using [http://127.0.0.1:8080/first-config.json](http://127.0.0.1:8080/first-config.json).
+Optionally, put this data config file (say, `first-config.json`) under the folder hosted by your [http-server](https://www.npmjs.com/package/http-server).
+You should be able to open the data config file on the browser using [http://127.0.0.1:8080/first-config.json](http://127.0.0.1:8080/first-config.json).

-#### 3. Open Browser Using Datahub
+### Open Browser Using Data Config

-As a last step, use the datahub to browse your local files.
+As a last step, use the data config to browse your local files.

 ?> https://sehilyi.github.io/gosling-app-sv/?external=http://127.0.0.1:8080/first-config.json